-It’s been a half century now since Earth Day made its debut on April 22, 1970.
-I still remember the strangeness of being dismissed early from school to clean up litter.
+It’s been a half century now since Earth Day began on April 22, 1970.
+I can still remember how strange it felt to be dismissed early from school to clean up litter.
 At the time, the idea seemed foreign to us, which means, of course, that we were used to throwing our trash on the ground.
 It’s hard to imagine in this day and age that was the common mindset.

 WE’VE COME A LONG WAY

-In the decades since, the world has made some progress in tackling pollution.
-And as I’ve aged, I’ve come to realize that Earth Day means more than picking up litter.
+In the decades since, the world has shown some progress in tackling pollution.
+And as I’ve aged, I’ve learned that Earth Day involves more than picking up litter.
 Nowadays, I mark the day as a time of reflection.
 To that end, I meditate on Earth’s capacity to sustain life, man’s dependence on its resources, and just what my tiny role on our home planet can be.

 Thinking about these things always fills me with gratitude.
 Recently, I’ve been working on becoming a better inhabitant.
 Here are five ways to honor our planet this Earth Day.